 Why do some people have off-putting communication habits like yelling, insisting that they are right and the other person is wrong, or ignoring?

 Folks who grew up in homes where their parents spoke argument are at risk for reverting to that language when they become marriage partners.
-They need to become bilingual.
+They need to become bilingual by learning a second language, the language of lovingly collaborative talking together.
 They need to delete the negatives and enhance the positives in their communication skill patterns.

 What communication skills do couples need to be sure to have, preferably before committing to marriage, and if they missed then, asap?

 In addition to collaborative talking and listening skills, couples need to learn how to make shared decisions in a loving way.
 The new understandings from the world of mediation, which in my books I refer to as "The Win-Win Waltz," enable couples to make decisions in a way that leaves them both feeling positive about themselves and about each other.